brefphp/benchmarks/README.md

 |------------------|------:|-----:|-----:|-----:|
 | `bench.php`      |    6s | 1.8s | 0.8s | 0.4s |

-For comparison on a 512M Digital Ocean droplet `bench.php` runs in 1.3s.
-On a i7 2.8Ghz Macbook Pro it runs in 0.8s.
+For comparison  `bench.php` runs in 1.3s on a 512M Digital Ocean droplet, in 0.8s on a 2.8Ghz i7 and in 0.6s on a 3.2Ghz i5.

 ## Cold starts